 This light lasted 1.8 hours on high mode in our tests and scored a 4 out of 10.
 This was slightly better than most of its competition like the Expilion 800, which scored a 3 out of 10 and lasted 1.4 hours.
 NiteRider claims the light lasts 18 hours in low mode, which is also average for its class.

 This light is very good value.
 This is another reason to perhaps by the 550 over the Expilion 800 (you save up to $60).
 Is there really that much difference between the two?
 If you are really concerned with the best and widest beam, then yes, we would go with the Expilion 800.
 However, if you are more concerned with value, then the 550 is the way to go.

 If you're looking to save as much money as possible, consider the Cygolite Metro 360, which is our Best Buy winner.
 It doesn't have nearly the beam quality as the 550, but it can be found for $45-60 where the 550 is generally in the $70-80 range.
 The photo below highlights how while the Metro 360 has a bright beam, it is much narrower and of lower quality.

-The Lumina 550 is one of the best value all-purpose bike lights we've tested and just narrowly missed the Editors' Choice award.
+The Lumina 550 offers top value in an all-purpose bike light and just narrowly missed the Editors' Choice award.
 We highly recommend it, especially if value and ease of getting on and off the bike are top priorities.

 — Chris McNamara